LostInTime4324/LitCode2018-2019/README.md

     - Fixes bug with projects page for Firefox browser.
     - Added IsSpeaking block to AndroidTextToSpeech.
  * Implements support for the REV Robotics Expansion Hub
-    - Implements support for integral REV IMU (physically installed on I2C bus 0, uses same Bosch BNO055 9 axis absolute orientation sensor as Adafruit 9DOF abs orientation sensor).    - Implements support for REV color/range/light sensor.
+    - Implements support for integral REV IMU (physically installed on I2C bus 0, uses same Bosch BNO055 9 axis absolute direction sensor as Adafruit 9DOF abs direction sensor).    - Implements support for REV color/range/light sensor.
     - Provides support to update Expansion Hub firmware through FTC SDK.
     - Detects REV firmware version and records in log file.
     - Includes support for REV Control Hub (note that the REV Control Hub is not yet approved for FTC use).